elves/sample-plugin/README.md

 Plugins are only supported on platforms supported by Go's [plugin](https://pkg.go.dev/plugin) package.

+## Writing a plugin

-To create an Elvish plugin, first follow these steps to create the source tree:
+To create an Elvish plugin, follow these steps:

 1. Initialize a new Go module (replace `github.com/elves/sample-plugin` with your repo path):